-Gentle safe holding is appropriate if a child is:
+Gentle safe holding is appropriate, and is carried out with the least force necessary and for the least amount of time necessary, if a child is:

-- Hurting himself/herself or others - Damaging property, and/or is dysregulated so that all verbal attempts to engage him/her have failed.
+- Hurting himself/herself or others or likely to hurt himself/herself or others - Damaging property - Dysregulated so that all verbal and non-verbal attempts to engage him/her have failed

-The developmentally appropriate (and therapeutic) use of safe touch is defined by situations in which abstinence would actually be inhumane, unkind and potentially psychologically or neurobiologically damaging.
-Examples include the empirically backed beneficial use of touch in the comforting of a child who is in an acute state of distress and / or out of control.
+The developmentally appropriate (and therapeutic) use of safe touch is defined by situations in which abstinence would actually be neglectful, unkind and potentially psychologically or neurobiologically damaging to the child.
+Examples include the empirically backed beneficial use of touch in the comforting of a child who is in an acute state of distress and/or out of control.
 Not reaching out to the child in such circumstances could be retraumatizing and neurobiologically damaging, confirming or inviting anti-social behaviour patterns.
 Abstinence in the face of intense grief, stress and/or rage reactions can lead to a state of hyper-arousal, in which toxic levels of stress chemicals are released in the body and brain.
 The severely damaging long-term effects of this state have been intensively researched worldwide and are well documented.